wkhere/stackless/Doc/howto/webservers.rst

 .. note::

-   While not all Python frameworks explicitly support MVC, it is often trivial to create a web site which uses the MVC pattern by seperating the data logic (the model) from the user interaction logic (the controller) and the templates (the view).
-That's why it is important not to write unneccessary Python code in the templates -- it is against MVC and creates more chaos.
+   While not all Python frameworks explicitly support MVC, it is often trivial to create a web site which uses the MVC pattern by separating the data logic (the model) from the user interaction logic (the controller) and the templates (the view).
+That's why it is important not to write unnecessary Python code in the templates -- it is against MVC and creates more chaos.

 .. seealso::